kevinw5973/github-tutorial/README.md

 ## Initial Setup
 * To make a Github account, you have to [github.com](https://github.com/).
 * Click Sign Up.
-* Fill in your personal info and then follow the instruction.
+* Fill in your personal info and then follow the instructions.